icsa-caps/ccKVS/README.md

 # ccKVS
-A skew-aware key-value store build on top of RDMA, inspired by HERD/MICA & FaRM, utilizing the techniques of symmetric caching to offer increase performance over load balancing.
+An RDMA skew-aware key-value store, which implements the "Scale-Out ccNUMA" design, to exploit skew in order to increase performance of data-serving applications.

+In particular ccKVS consists of:
+* **Symmetric Caching**:
+a distributed cache architecture which allows requests for the most popular items to be executed on all nodes.
+* **Fully distributed strongly consistent protocols**: to efficiently handle writes while maintaining consistency of the caches.

 ## Symmetric Caching
-Every node contains an identical popularity-based cache of keys stored in the system
+* Every node contains an identical cache storing the hottest keys in the cluster
-* **Incremental Locking**: (Core Sharding + Caching) serves:
- * cold keys via a _single core_ (EREW), avoiding the cost of synchronization,
- * hot keys using  _multiple cores_ (CRCW) exploiting optimistic concurency control (lock-free reads) & _several machines_ (replication via caching)
-* **Unified Protocols for Replication and Atomicity**:
+* Uniformly spread the requests to all of the nodes
+  * Requests for the hottests objects (majority) will be served on all nodes locally
+  * Requests missing the cache will either be served through the local portion of KVS or more likely through the RDMA network
+* **Benefits**:
+  * **Load balances** and **filters the skew**
+  * **Throughput scales** with the number of servers
+  * **Less network b/w** due to requests served by caches

+## Fully distributed strongly consistent protocols
- * distributed coherence protocols implemented on top of RDMA (offering per key Strong and Sequencial Consistency)
+* protocols implemented efficiently on top of RDMA
+* offering **fully distributed writes**
+    * Writes (for any key) are directly executed on any node, as oposed using a primary node --> hot-spot
+    * single global writes ordering is guaranteed via per-key logical (lamport) clocks
+      * Reduces network RTTs
+      * Avoids hot-spots and evenly spread the write propagation costs to all nodes
+* Two per-key **strongly consistent** flavours:
+    * **Linearizability** (Lin - strongest --> 2 network RTTs): Invalidate & Update caches
+    * **Sequential Consistency** (SC - 1RTT): Update the caches

 ## Repository Contains
-1. A modified version of HERD/MICA where each server acts both as client and a server over UD and UC transports.
-2. Similar to 1. but using UD transports only
-3. Armonia KVS built on top of 2. and using the technique of symetric caching to exploit skew for high performance.
+1. ccKVS is based on HERD/MICA design as an underlying KVS, the code of which we have modified to implement both our underlying KVS and our (symmetric) caches.
+2. Similarly for implementing efficient (CRCW) synchronization over seqlocks we have used the optiks library.
+More details can be found in our Eurosys'18 paper.

 ## Requirments